AdrienBourgois/Gladiator/README.txt

 	Adrien BOURGOIS :

+		3D Widgets:
+			Generic class to handle 3d widgets, based on 2d GUI with animations

 		HUD:
 			Displaying characters (AI / Player) health as 3D Widgets but Remove because it causes a crash